-- Example journal policies: PLOS journals' policy on making all data available “with rare exception”, The BMJ requires data sharing on request for all trials.
+- The BMJ requires data sharing on request for all trials

-- Paper with advice: Preparing raw clinical data for publication: guidance for journal editors, authors, and peer reviewers BMJ 2010;340:c181 - Iain Hrynaszkiewicz et al.
+- Preparing raw clinical data for publication: guidance for journal editors, authors, and peer reviewers (BMJ 2010;340:c181, Iain Hrynaszkiewicz et al)

-- Where to publish?: First check to see if you have an institutional or discipline repository for your data.
-Also, Scientific Data (published by Nature Publishing Group) has a list of recommended health data repositories.
+Where to publish?
+First check to see if you have an institutional or discipline repository for your data.
+Scientific Data (published by Nature Publishing Group) has a list of recommended health data repositories.

-- Flick through these slides about using controlled vocabularies in medical and health research
+- Controlled vocabularies in medical and health research (ANDS' slides)

-We have adapted our 23 (research data) Things to create the 10 medical and health research data Things.
-This is a self paced learning program that explores important aspects of managing medical and health data.
+ANDS has adapted its 23 (research data) Things to create 10 medical and health research data Things.
+This is a self paced learning program that explores important aspects of managing health and medical data.